 One big part of a sustainable lifestyle is food.
-Providing the food for each person in North America requires something like half of an acre of land and produces more than 2 tons of carbon dioxide emissions.
+Providing the food for each person in North America requires something like half of an acre of land and typically produces more than 2 tons of carbon dioxide emissions.
 We have decided to take as much of our food production as possible into our own hands.
 We should reap many benefits in that our food will be sustainable, local, organic, pesticide free, and it will encourage us to spend more time outdoors in a beautiful space while teaching our kids about where their food comes from.
 Our ambitious goal is to try to get to as much as half of our family’s food from our farm in the coming years.
-We don’t want to give up restaurants, or citrus, or even goldfish crackers for the kids, but would like to grow most of our own vegetables, fruits and even meat.
+We don’t want to give up restaurants, or citrus, or even goldfish crackers for the kids, but would like to grow most of our own vegetables, fruits and meat.

 At the same time growing and processing one’s own food is not for everyone, nor should it be.
 One has to have quite a lot of time and energy to devote to it, and dealing with the heat, cold, rain, biting insects and mud isn’t the way that many people want to spend their time.
 Further, the efficiency of home scale production is low when compared to big industrial farming.
 Instead, growing one’s own food is a labor of love, something that you wish to be a priority from spring through fall.
 For us, we would rather be spending a lot of our time outside at the farm anyway, and with growing food we are doing something rewarding and useful while we are there.